Skip to main content

 Consider an object moving along a circle as shown below.
 There are two ways to describe the circular motion of this object: linear speed which measures the distance traveled; and angular speed which measures the rate at which the central angle changes.

-Suppose an object moves along a circle with radius r and θ (measured in radians) is the angle transversed in time t.
+Suppose an object moves along a circle with radius r, and let θ (measured in radians) be the angle traversed in time t.
 Let s be the distance the object traveled in time t.
 Then the linear speed, v, of the object is given by

 Suppose an object moves along a circle.
-Let θ (measured in radians) be the angle transversed by the object in time t.
+Let θ (measured in radians) be the angle traversed by the object in time t.
 The angular speed, ω, of the object is given by

 Notice that we can rearrange the angular speed to get θ=ωt.
 Since s is an arc length, we have s=rθ, and thus we can write the linear speed as